Ducklings Class (Reception)

 For children to participate in PE they are not allowed to wear earrings.
 Please remove these before children come to school.

-If you have any additional questions, worries or concerns please feel free to drop in and speak to us at the end of the school day.
-Alternatively you can ring the school office and I will ring you back at a convenient time.
+If you have any additional questions, worries or concerns please feel free to speak to a member of the EYFS team or by writing in your in the home contact book.
+Alternatively, you can ring the school office and we will ring you back at a convenient time.